kznhq/reinforcement-learning-chess-tournament/README.md

 CSCI4511W Final Project

 ## The Plan
-The plan is to use Stable Baselines3 and PettingZoo Pong to compare different RL algorithms and how they perform against each other.
-Also want to use TensorBoard for graphing results/metrics.
+Using PettingZoo chess for the environment and Stable Baselines3 for the Masked PPO model.

+Planning to tweak values of Masked PPO to find optimal RL algorithm for chess as they compete in a tournament.

+Might use TensorBoard for metrics/results